sebastian-minatti/scala-akka-example/README.md

 #Scala and akka

-This project show how to use akka with a simple example in which a travel agency need book a flight and a room as well.
-Both books are asynchronous and immutable.
+This project show how to use akka with a simple example in which a travel agency need book a seat flight and a room in a hotel as well.
+Both bookings are made asynchronously and immutable.

 Before Run this project:
 - Download sbt(build tool for Scala, Java, and more) http://www.scala-sbt.org/download.html